Finding a Therapist

 1) Look for therapists who are licensed by your state (or who are supervised by a licensed psychotherapist)

 2) Look for therapists who belong to at least one professional association.
 While this isn't necessarily a guarantee of excellence, and there are plenty of very good therapists who are not members of these groups, such membership generally indicates a commitment to continuing training and to staying abreast of developments in the field.
-Listed below are several professional organizations
+Listed below are several professional organizations and online directories of psychotherapists

 3) Ask trusted medical, health or educational professionals, as well as trusted friends or colleagues, for names of qualified local psychotherapists.